matt9527-marist/MyObsidianNotes/Machine Learning/014 Keras.md

 This means that we have seen 18750 total updates (steps)

 **Optimizers** - Some version gradient descent that we have seen from the beginning.
 	**Momentum** - Give more "energy" to the algorithm so that it can move out of local minima.
 	Like pushing a ball hard enough to move out of a pit.
+	**Adagrad** - Try to direct how the gradient is going to move.
+The pure gradient's direction is to that of steepest descent.
+Adagrad modifies the gradient to be the "adaptive gradient".